 In this imaginative ad, Band-Aid highlights the flexible fabric of their bandages by showing the Incredible Hulk’s hand with a bandage on it.
 Hulk’s alter ego is Bruce Banner who transforms into the Hulk when he gets angry.
 We’re left to assume that Bruce was already wearing the bandage.

-Created by Cheil Worldwide Hong Kong with the campaign title of “Block Out The Chaos”.
+This ad was created by Cheil Worldwide Hong Kong with the campaign title of “Block Out The Chaos”.
 The beautiful art direction uses 3D illustrations and negative space to portray how well their noise-canceling headphones work.
-With quite a few different variations out there, the Donald Trump/Kim Jong Un one spoke to us.
+With quite a few different variations out there, the Donald Trump/Kim Jong Un one spoke to us the most.

 #3 The Perils of Parallel Parking